John Legend Names Bono as His Biggest Philanthropic Inspiration

 October 20, 2016

-Legend’s influence stretches far and wide across the musical spectrum, but while on Debatable Monday, the singer spoke about other artists who have influenced him beyond music.
+John Legend’s influence stretches far and wide across the musical spectrum, but while on “Debatable” on VOLUME on Monday, the singer spoke about other artists who have influenced him beyond music.

 “The artists I always looked at were Stevie [Wonder], Marvin [Gaye], Nina Simone, Paul Robeson, Harry Belafonte, Bob Dylan,” Legend said.
 Those R&B legends are hardly surprising, but the next name he listed surprised both hosts.